Maximal Ideals in a Bicomplex Algebra and Bicomplex Gelfand-Mazur Theorem

-\textbf{Abstract} In this paper we discuss the maximal ideals in the ring $\mathbb {BC}$ and in general the maximal ideals in a bicomplex algebra.
-Unlike, what happens in the complex case, the kernel of a non-zero multiplicative linear functional in a commutative bicomplex Banach algebra need not be a maximal ideal.
-Further, we show that the approximate point spectrum of a bounded operator is not contained in the point spectrum.
-We also note that the famous Gelfand-Mazur theorem does not hold for a division bicomplex Banach algebra.\\\\
+\textbf{Abstract:} In this paper we study the maximal ideals in a commutative ring of bicomplex numbers and then we describe the maximal ideals in a bicomplex algebra.
+We found that the kernel of a nonzero multiplicative $\mathbb {BC}$-linear functional in a commutative bicomplex Banach algebra need not be a maximal ideal.
+Finally, we introduce the notion of bicomplex division algebra and generalize the Gelfand-Mazur theorem for the bicomplex division Banach algebra.\\\\ $\textbf{Keywords:}$ \;Bicomplex modules, hyperbolic-valued norm, maximal ideals, bicomplex algebra.\\\\